![]() |

 Notice that operands are not evaluated, so they must be literal strings.

-This primitive inserts inserts a stretchable horizontal space of nominal width len, which must be a length value.
+This primitive inserts a stretchable horizontal space of nominal width len, which must be a length value.
 The min and max arguments specify bounds to horizontal stretching for line breaking and filling.
 If min and max are not specified, then they are determined implicitly from the length unit of len.

 Notice that operands are not evaluated, so they must be literal strings.